peterjc/thapbi-pict/docs/microalgal_mock/presence_absence.rst

 .. image:: https://gist.githubusercontent.com/peterjc/3baeb3a648b8cdd7cfa970920eaf7f38/raw/4061bc7aafe7360e3c1b90ab82e92cffaaad02ff/V8V9.samples.onebp.svg?sanitize=true
    :alt: Excel screenshot from a cropped and sorted THAPBI PICT sample report

-Again, much the same picture *except* all the communities (allthough not all the replicates at the freshwater end) report unknown reads.
+Again, much the same picture *except* all the communities (although not all the replicates at the freshwater end) report unknown reads.
+If we switch from the default classifier method (``onebp``) to the more fuzzy BLAST based method (by adding ``-m blast`` to the pipeline command), these are all matched to the tiny database of 12 known species.